-The Company Secretaries assist in scheduling Board

-and Board Committee Meetings and prepare the agenda in consultation with the Chairman and CEO.
+The Company Secretaries assist in scheduling Board and Board Committee Meetings and prepare the agenda in consultation with the Chairman and CEO.
 The Company Secretaries attend the Board and Board Committee Meetings.
 The Company Secretaries keep the Directors informed of any significant developments or events relating to the Group, including compliance with all relevant rules and regulations.
 The Directors have separate and independent access to the Company Secretaries.
-The appointment and removal of the Board.
+The appointment and removal of the Company Secretaries are subject to the approval of the Board.

-2. REMUNERATION MATTERS Principle 7:
+2. REMUNERATION MATTERS

-Procedures for Developing Remuneration Policies
+Principle 7: Procedures for Developing Remuneration Policies